Ray Price (rugby): Playing career

 With Parramatta winning their second premiership in succession, Price was an automatic selection for the 1982 Kangaroo Tour.
 Coached by Frank Stanton, the 1982 Kangaroos went through their tour of Great Britain and France undefeated, becoming the first Kangaroo touring side to achieve the feat.
 As a result, the 1982 Kangaroos became known as The Invincibles.
 Price played in the first two Ashes tests against Great Britain and was named Man of the Match in the Kangaroos 27–4 win in the second test at Wigan's Central Park ground.
 A knee injury would keep him out of the final test against the Lions at Headingley in Leeds as well as the two test series against France.
 He also played in the pre-tour test against Papua New Guinea in Port Moresby.
 Australia won its first ever test against the Kumuls 38–4.

 Following the enforced retirement of incumbent NSW and Australian captain Max Krilich due to a persistent neck injury in 1983, Ray Price was given the captaincy of NSW for the 1984 State of Origin series.
 Although Queensland won the series 2–1, there was a strong public push, especially within the Sydney media and from the NSWRL, for Price to be named as Australian captain for the upcoming Ashes series against Great Britain.
 However, with a view to the future, the Australian Rugby League named Queensland captain (and vice-captain of the 1982 Kangaroos) Wally Lewis as the new test captain.
 Price retired from representative football following the final test of the 1984 Ashes series, played in front of 18,756 at the Sydney Cricket Ground.
 Australia won the match 20–7 and the series 3–0.
 Following the game, Price gave his No. 13 (Lock-forward) jumper to Pearce in a symbol of passing the torch.

 1986 was planned to be (and was) his last season with the Eels and he celebrated with an unprecedented fifth straight win of the Dally M Lock of the Year and a premiership win in the grand final.

-After moving into the media with 2UE for two years, Price made a comeback at age thirty-six with English club Wakefield Trinity (Heritage No. 1103).
+After moving into the media with 2UE for two years, Price made a comeback at age thirty-six with English club Wakefield Trinity.
 He stayed for one season (1989–90) and played 25 games, scoring 6 tries.
 However, after one season, he sought and obtained election to the Parramatta board, but his comments about the club's decline in the early 1990s were widely criticised and he lost his place in 1994.